-The Department will continue to monitor services using the following performance measures:
+The Department will monitor contracted services using the following performance measures:

-- The total number of training sessions provided during the previous month. - The number of individuals who participated in each training session. - Individual and collective results of pre and post tests for each type of training. - The number of contacts made with stakeholders and the general public in providing mental health support and resources, and public speaking engagements. - The number of web-based/electronic postings and resources disseminated each month.
+- The total number of training sessions provided during the previous month. - The number of individuals who participated in each training session. - Individual and collective results of pre and post tests for each type of training. - The number of contacts made with stakeholders and the general public in providing mental health support and resources, and public speaking engagements. - The number of web-based/electronic postings and resources disseminated each month. - The number of technical assistance hours spent with education, support, and leadership programs.